Pattern recognition (psychology): Facial pattern recognition

 Recognizing faces is one of the most common forms of pattern recognition.
 Humans are extremely effective at remembering faces, but this ease and automaticity belies a very challenging problem.
 All faces are physically similar.
 Faces have two eyes, one mouth, and one nose all in predictable locations, yet humans can recognize a face from several different angles and in various lighting conditions.

 Neuroscientists posit that recognizing faces takes place in three phases.
 The first phase starts with visually focusing on the physical features.
 The facial recognition system then needs to reconstruct the identity of the person from previous experiences.
-This provides us with the signal that this might be a person we know.
+This provides a signal that this might be a person one knows.
 The final phase of recognition completes when the face elicits the name of the person.

 Although humans are great at recognizing faces under normal viewing angles, a person with Prosopagnosia sees upside-down faces are tremendously difficult to recognize.
 This demonstrates not only the challenges of facial recognition but also how humans have specialized procedures and capacities for recognizing faces under normal upright viewing conditions.